pkarsy/rfboot/help/Installation.md

 > sudo apt-get install arduino-core arduino-mk   # This also installs avr compiler and avr-libc

 > sudo apt-get install geany # A programmers editor.
 You can use another if you like.
-                             # The instructions use geany as text editor
+                             # The instructions here, use geany as text editor

 > sudo apt-get install git   # To easily download rfboot.
 ```

 Download the rfboot repository in your PC.
 Place it in some relatively safe place in your